-We receive countless questions from consumers about the New Jersey Lemon Law on our 1-800-LEMON-LAW Hotline.
+We receive countless questions from consumers about the NJ Lemon Law on our 1-800-LEMON-LAW Hotline.
 That's why we've put together this FAQ to answer the most common questions our clients ask us when filing their claim.

 - What is the New Jersey Lemon Law, and how does it work?

 - Is legal representation really free under the NJ Lemon Law?

 - Who does the New Jersey Lemon Law protect?

 - Does a problem always have to occur three times (or more) to be considered a lemon under the NJ Lemon Law?

 - What if my first problem occurs after the 24-month/24,000 mile period covered under the NJ Lemon Law?
 Do I still have a claim?